 To protect the public trust imposed upon MDCPS and its involvement with subgrantees, it is the policy of the agency to conduct business only with responsible persons/subgrantees.
 Therefore, MDCPS shall verify the suspension/debarment status of any potential subgrantee, prior to contracting with the subgrantee and shall maintain written documentation of the verification.
 In addition, the MDCPS subgrantee shall verify the suspension/debarment status of his/her lower-tier sub-recipient(s) prior to contracting with the lower-tier sub-recipient and shall maintain written documentation of the verification.
 When it appears that a subgrantee's conduct, as determined by MDCPS or appropriate Federal and/or State partners, creates a reasonable belief that a particular act or omission has occurred, MDCPS shall implement discretionary actions known as debarment and suspension, possibly leading to termination.
-A subgrantee and/or a lower-tier sub-recipient who is debarred or suspended shall be excluded from Agency's financial and nonfinancial assistance and benefits.
-These are serious actions that shall be used only in the public interest and for the Agency and State of Mississippi's protection and not for purposes of punishment.
+A subgrantee and/or a lower-tier sub-recipient who is debarred or suspended shall be used only in the public interest and for the Agency and State of Mississippi's protection and not for purposes of punishment.
 Reference 2 C.F.R. § 200.214